point-source/fpvalidate/README.md

 - `"Age must be between 13 and 120"`
 - `"Phone must be a valid phone number"`

+## Localization

+Currently, all error messages in fpvalidate are provided in English only and are not localizable.
+However, I recognize the importance of internationalization for a validation library and are actively interested in community contributions to implement localization support.

+I'd welcome contributions in the following areas:

+- **Design Discussion**: Help us design the best approach for implementing localization in the validation library
+- **Implementation**: Contribute code to add localization infrastructure and support
+- **Translations**: Provide translations for error messages once localization is implemented

+If you're interested in contributing to localization efforts, please:

+1. Open an issue to discuss the design approach
+2. Share your thoughts on the best way to integrate localization with the existing API
+3. Contribute translations for your target languages

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.